flynnbr11/QMLA/docs/tutorial.rst

 of models which must be trained.
-:term:`QMLA` attempts to determine a reasonable time to request based on the ``max_num_models_by_shape`` attribute  of the :term:`Exploration Strategy`, by calling ``QMLA/scripts/time required calculation.py``.
+:term:`QMLA` attempts to determine a reasonable time to request based on the ``max_num_models_by_shape`` attribute  of the :term:`ES`, by calling ``QMLA/scripts/time required calculation.py``.
-In practice, this can be difficult to set perfectly, so the attribute of the :term:`Exploration Strategy` can be used to correct for heavily over- or under-estimated time requests.
+In practice, this can be difficult to set perfectly, so the attribute of the :term:`ES` can be used to correct for heavily over- or under-estimated time requests.
 Instances are run in parallel, and each instance trains/compares models in parallel.
-The number of processes to request, :math:`N_c` for each instance is set as in the :term:`Exploration Strategy`.
+The number of processes to request, :math:`N_c` for each instance is set as in the :term:`ES`.
 Then, if there are :math:`N_r` instances in the run, we will be requesting the job scheduler to admit :math:`N_r` distinct jobs, each requiring :math:`N_c` processes, for the time specified.